jrihon/thesis/chapters/06_appendix/appendix.typ

   ),

   caption : [
-    Torsion angles of the RNA::MNA heteroduplex in comparison with the RNA::RNA homoduplex.
+    Torsion angles (in degrees, $degree$) of the RNA::MNA heteroduplex in comparison with the RNA::RNA homoduplex.
 Data extracted from the last 50 ns of the 200 ns simulation.
   ]
 ) <tbl-suppl-RNAMNA_backbone>